Ivan Baranchyk ready for Josh Taylor – Saturday LIVE on DAZN

 When ‘The Beast’ Baranchyk advanced to the semi-final and took home the vacant IBF title, he showed his devastating power against Sweden’s Anthony Yigit and forced the ring doctor’s stoppage in the seventh round in New Orleans, USA.
 And Taylor impressed in his quarter-final and utterly dominated the bout and stopped USA’S Ryan Martin in the seventh round to pave the way for a sensational match-up between ‘The Tornado’ and ‘The Beast’.

-“The preparations are going really excellent.
+“The preparations were really excellent.
 Baranchyk is a very dedicated athlete and he is going through a very good camp with good sparring partners.
 Baranchyk loves what he does.
 He is never late, he never misses a training, he never parties.
 He always gives 100% in training and he wants to train harder and is constantly pushing himself.
 Some boxers are tired when the weekend comes, but not Baranchyk, he is unstoppable.
 His only focus is his training and his future.”

 What do you think of Taylor as a boxer?